 Shopify Advanced is a feature-rich version of Shopify’s powerful SaaS-based platform but with less functionality and benefits compared to Shopify Plus.

-It costs a flat $299 per month, with Shopify Payments rates being the same as Plus but with higher costs for using an external gateway.
+It costs a flat $299 per month, with Shopify Payments rates being the same as Plus but with Advanced charges 0.6% for non-Shopify Payments; Plus charges 0.15%.

 You’re also limited to one store, meaning a retailer with two stores would be paying $598 per month for two Shopify Advanced accounts.